nehal96/Vancouver-OSM-Data-Wrangling/README.md

 ### Abstract
 For this project I've decided to download OpenStreetMap data for Vancouver from [Mapzen](https://mapzen.com/data/metro-extracts/).
 The full metro extract was 175MB, so I used Mapzen's Custom Extract tool to select an area with a file size of 72MB.

 Once I had the OSM file, I proceeded to familiarize myself with the data, before beginning the auditing and cleaning.
 I counted the tag types (nodes, ways, etc.), and then explored the users and their contributions.
-I then audited the street names to check if they were all consistent (for example, if 'Street' was not sometimes written as 'St.').
-After that was complete, I wrote code to update and change the inconsistent street names.
+I then audited the street names and postal codes to check if they were all consistent (for example, if 'Street' was not sometimes written as 'St.'), or that all postal codes were written in the spaced form (for example, V6T 1Z4).
+After that was complete, I wrote code to update and change the inconsistent street names and postal codes.

 After the data cleaning was complete, I prepared the data for database entry.
 The XML was parsed and organized according to an SQL schema.
 The data was then converted from XML into CSV before being imported into a SQLite database.